-- 1. Enter the string to be replaced in the Search field in one of the following ways: - select the string and use the Search command (<SC>); the selected string is copied to the Search field. - enter the string directly in the Search field.
+- 1. Enter the string to be replaced in the Replace field in one of the following ways: - Press the Replace button Q and enter the string directly in the Replace field. - Enter the Replace command (<RP>) and enter the string directly in the Replace field. - select the string in the Edit window and enter the Replace command (<RP>) or press the Replace button Q; the selected string is copied to the Replace field.